 - 1.5 times the earnings in the highest quarter of the base period of your regular UI claim.

 For example, you earned $11,800 in the first quarter of the base period and $2,000 each in the second, third, and fourth quarters.
-The total base period earnings for this claim are $17,800 and a weekly benefit amount of $450.
+The total base period earnings for this claim were $17,800 and a weekly benefit amount of $450.
 To calculate both options:

 - Weekly benefit amount: $450 x 40 = $18,000